ArzoonSbd/BabylandAPI-Doc/babyland-rest-api-doc/authorization/obtain-token.md

 # Obtain Token

-Used to collect a Token for a registered User.
+Used to create a token for registered user.
+This can be called for login purpose.

 **URL** : `/api/token/obtain/`

 **Method** : `POST`

-**Auth required** : YES
+**Auth required** : NO

 ## Success Response